-6.1 Timing of Challenges.
-Any Party or Non-Party may challenge a designation of confidentiality at any time that is consistent with the Court's Scheduling Order.
+- 6.1 Timing of Challenges.
+Any Party or Non-Party may challenge a designation of confidentiality at any time that is consistent with the Court's Scheduling Order. - 6.2 Meet and Confer.
+The Challenging Party Shall initiate the dispute resolution process under Civil Local Rule 37-1 et seq.